tarstellar/Hospital-Project/README.md

-# hospital-project
+# Hospital Project

-This is a repository where I save the Database and Python project I did with two classmates.
+Here is all the explanation and documentation about this project.

+Made by: Isaac Ruiz, Anderson Pérez and Maria del Mar Manzano.